-Because much of the learning experience on the course is shared, the wiki provides a resource whereby your working process, and the work done in the various curriculum elements, can be documented as you progress.
+Because much of the learning experience on the course is shared, the wiki provides a resource whereby your working process, and the work done in the various key activities, can be documented as you progress.
 The wiki represents a forum in which your work and research material can be ordered and organized for your own benefit and also shared by your peers.
-It is a means of critically reflecting on your working process and can serve as a preparatory space for Thematic Seminars, Tutorials, Group Critiques, Toolbox sessions etc. It is an essential component to produce discourse and reflection within the program.
+It is a means of critically reflecting on your working process and can serve as a preparatory space for Special Issues, Tutorials, Group Critiques, Prototyping etc. It is an essential component to produce discourse and reflection within the programme.